sapyyy/Musicify/README.md

 # Bugs (if any)

-- when playing a song, if you change the song then you need to click the play button twice to play the new song
+- ~~when playing a song, if you change the song then you need to click the play button twice to play the new song~~ (FIXED ✅)

 ## How to Clone This Repository